 - In the Locate pane, in the search box, click Delete to clear the address.

 The temporary marker is removed from the map.
-The new feature in the Lodgings layer is selected.
-You'll add attribute values to the feature.
+The new feature is added to the Lodgings layer and is selected.
+It is not saved to the feature class until you save edits.

 - On the ribbon, click the Edit tab.
-In the Selection group, click Attributes .
+In the Manage Edits group, click Save .

 Note: